MiguelCastro9/Functional-Programing/README.md

 ## Overview

-Applying the <strong>functional programming</strong> paradigm in Java.
+Examples of the <strong>functional programming</strong> paradigm in Java.